Sandy4321/ICSME-2016/README.md

 This document presents the steps needed in order to reproduce the data used in our ICSME-ERA study.
 Read on for the guidelines.

 ## Downloading the projects
-Here we describe how we download data projects hosted on GitHub.
+Here we describe how we download projects data hosted on GitHub.
 #### ISSUES AND PULL-REQUESTS
 We have developed two scripts to perform this function, [IssueSpider.py](https://github.com/fronchetti/ICSME-ERA-Dataset/blob/master/IssueSpider.py) and [PullSpider.py](https://github.com/fronchetti/ICSME-ERA-Dataset/blob/master/PullSpider.py).
 Both are run through the terminal in a very similar way.
-See the docstrings in each code to understand it better.
+Follow the model below and see the docstrings in each code to understand it better:

 > NOTE: To run these scripts, before install [Scrapy (Installation Guide)](http://doc.scrapy.org/en/latest/intro/install.html) on your machine.

-To download issues or pull-requests of a project, fill out the question marks with the desired data:

-`scrapy runspider [Issue|Pull]Spider.py -a filename = ? -a url = ? -a firstpage = ? -a lastpage = ?`
+`scrapy runspider [Issue|Pull]Spider.py -a filename = my_project.txt -a url = https://github.com/ruby/ruby/ -a firstpage = 1 -a lastpage = 10`

 If you prefer , you can use a similar alternative to download this data in Java , available at: https://github.com/luizsusin/gitparser